What is a VPN?

 Hash authentication: SHA256

 If your VPN is working properly then it should completely hide your IP address from any website you visit.
 Unfortunately, for a variety of reasons, this is not always the case.
-When a website can detect your true IP address when using a VPN, it means you have an IP leak.
+If a website can somehow detect your true IP address even when using VPN, you have what is known as an IP leak.

-To determine if you have an IP leak, visit ipleak.net.
-If you are connected to a VPN and you can see your true IP address (or even just your ISP’s name) anywhere on this page, then you have an IP leak.
-Note that ipleak.net does not detect IPv6 leaks.
-To test for these you should visit test-ipv6.com.
+To determine if you are suffering an IP leak, visit ipleak.net.
+If you are connected to a VPN and you can see your true IP address (or even just your ISP’s name) anywhere on this page then you have an IP leak.
+Note that ipleak.net does not detect IPv6 leaks, so to test for these you should visit test-ipv6.com.

-If you detect a leak please consult A Complete Guide to IP Leaks in order to find out why it is happening, and how to fix it.
+If you detect a leak please consult A Complete Guide to IP Leaks in order to find out why its happening, and how to fix it.

-A related issue is VPN dropouts.
-Every VPN connection will occasionally fail.
-With a good VPN provider this should not happen often, but it occasionally happens even to the best.
-If your computer remains connected to the internet after a dropout, your real IP will be exposed.
+A related issue is VPN dropouts, as every VPN connection will occasionally fail.
+With a good VPN provider this should not happen very often, but it occasionally happens even to the best.
+If your computer continues to remain connected to the internet after a dropout,, then your real IP will be exposed.

-Many VPN providers include a kill switch as part of their VPN software.
-Third party options are also available.
-Alternatively, if you are feeling brave you can configure your own using firewall rules.
+Many VPN providers include a kill switch as part of their VPN software, but third party options are available.
+Alternatively, if feeling brave you can configure your own using firewall rules.
 Please see here for more discussion on kill switches, including how to configure OpenVPN for Android as a kill switch.

-Yes, as long as you use a provider that permits it.
-Not all do, so check!
-With a VPN, your data is encrypted so that your ISP cannot see what you are doing online.
-Your IP is also shielded by your VPN provider.
+Yes, as long as you use a provider that permits it (not all do, so check!)
+With VPN your data is encrypted so that your ISP cannot see what you are doing online, and your IP is shielded by your VPN provider.

-When P2P downloading via BitTorrent (or streaming using Popcorn Time) everyone who is downloading the same file can easily see the IP address of everyone else who is downloading that file (hence the names P2P and filesharing!).
+When P2P downloading via BitTorrent (or streaming using Popcorn Time) everyone else downloading the same file can easily see the IP address of everyone else who is downloading that file (hence the names P2P and filesharing!)
 When using a VPN, someone tracking that file will only see the IP of your VPN server, not your real IP address.

 VPN companies get bombarded with DMCA-style copyright infringement notices due to users’ activities all the time.
-Some prefer to cooperate with copyright holders.
-This means they might hand over the names of infringing customers for further legal action.
-Others simply try to keep copyright holders happy by issuing warnings, and ultimately disconnecting repeat offenders.
+Some prefer to cooperate with copyright holders, to the point of handing over the names of infringing customers for further legal action, while others simply try to keep copyright holders happy by issuing warnings, and ultimately disconnecting repeat offenders.

 Many people use VPN primarily to evade geo-restrictions in order to watch TV streaming services that are blocked to international users (or which offer better catalogs to users in certain countries).

-If this is the only reason you want a VPN, and you are not interested in the privacy and security advantages that a VPN brings, then you may be better off using a SmartDNS service instead.
+If this is the only reason you want VPN for, and you are not interested in the privacy and security advantages that VPN brings, then you may be better off using a SmartDNS service instead.

-SmartDNS uses much simpler technology and does not encrypt your connection, which makes it faster than a VPN (so there are fewer buffering issues, though distance remains an issue).
-It can be configured on many internet devices that cannot run a VPN client, such as Smart TVs, media streaming devices, and games consoles (as every internet capable device has DNS settings that can be changed).
+SmartDNS uses much simpler technology and does not encrypt your connection, which makes it faster than VPN (so fewer buffering issues, but distance remains an issue).
+It can also be configured on many internet devices that cannot run a VPN client, such as Smart TV’s, media streaming devices, and games consoles (as every internet capable device has DNS settings that can be changed).

 SmartDNS services are also usually cheaper than VPN ones.
 For more information please visit our sister-site SmartDNS.com.

-VPNs are well-supported on the iOS and Android platforms.
-As with desktop computers, a VPN will encrypt your data and hide your IP address for all internet connections.
+VPN is well-supported on the iOS and Android platforms, and as with desktop computers will encrypt you data and hide your IP address for all internet connections.
 When accessing websites through your website’s browser for P2P downloading, therefore, you are fully protected when using a VPN.

 However… mobile apps have many ways other than your IP address to determine your identity, and know what you are doing online.
 Apps often have access to GPS data, contact lists, Google Play/Apple Store ID, and more.
 Many apps send this and all sorts of other personal data directly to their parent companies (thereby bypassing your VPN).

-Using a VPN does meaningfully improve your privacy and security, but it is important to understand what it will not help with some things.
+Using VPN does meaningfully improve your privacy and security, but it is important to understand what it will not help with:

-- A VPN does not provide anonymity – as already discussed.
-If the NSA is after you, a VPN will not help, and we consider any VPN provider that says a VPN will make you “anonymous” (as many do) to be highly irresponsible.
+- VPN does not provide anonymity – as already discussed.
+If the NSA is after you, VPN will not help, and we consider any VPN provider that says VPN will make you “anonymous” (as many do) to be highly irresponsible.

-- A VPN does not prevent tracking by websites.
-Hiding your IP address with a VPN helps a bit, but most tracking performed by websites and by marketing and analytics companies is performed using tracking technologies such as cookies and worse (including browser fingerprinting), which a VPN will not help with.
+- VPN does not prevent tracking by websites – hiding your IP address with VPN helps a bit, but most tracking performed by websites and by marketing & analytics companies is performed using tracking technologies such as cookies and worse (including browser fingerprinting), which VPN will not help with.
 The best defense against this form of tracking is to use various browser add-ons and tweaks.

 My hope with this guide is that you will now be able to make informed choices about which VPN service is right for you.
+For more reading, take a look at the 5 Best VPN Services page.
 If any terms here still confuse you, we have a Glossary designed to help.